aayush-hash/udp-guess-game/README.md

 ---

 ## How to Run
-Step 1: Run the Server
+Step 1: Run the Server,
 Open a terminal and run: server.exe

 You will see:
 UDP Server started on port 8080
 Secret number is: XX

-Step 2: Run the Client
+Step 2: Run the Client,
 Open another terminal and run: client.exe
 Now start guessing the number!